 Reform 1: Embrace individualized education

 To address these pressing issues, K-12 education reform efforts should prioritize increasing access to individualized learning experiences that cater to each student’s unique needs and interests.
-Personalized education options, such as self-directed learning, can empower students to take charge of their educational journey, leading to increased engagement and success.
+Expanding personalized education options can empower students to take charge of their educational journey, leading to greater engagement, confidence, and success.

 Reform 2: Offer a diverse range of learning options